neighborhoods/honeycomb/README.md

 6. `column_comments`: A dictionary from column names to a plaintext description of what the column contains.
 This is optional when writing to the experimental zone, but with any other zone it is required.
-7. `overwrite`: States whether it is okay to overwrite a file if this function's write operation encounters an identically named file in S3. - WILL BE MODIFIED SOON
+7. `overwrite`: In the case of a table already existing with the specified name, states whether to drop a table and completely remove its underlying files or throw errors.
+In any other case, this parameter does nothing.
 ```
 import pandas as pd
 import honeycomb as hc